cdhogan/DFT-basics/2_Graphene/7_projected_bands/README.md

 ![Graphene proj band](Ref/graphene_plotband_size.png?raw=true "graphene proj band")
 ![Graphene proj band](Ref/graphene_plotband_thres.png?raw=true "graphene proj band")

- ## Using projwfc_to_bands.awk
+ ## Using projwfc.x (k-resolved DOS)
-2. The so-called "fatband" plot can be made by resolving the DOS for each band and k-point.
+2. A so-called "fatband" plot can be made by projecting the DOS on each k-point separately, and plotting the resultant spectra together in a colormap.

    ```
    % cat projwfc_kpdos.in
    &PROJWFC